 Katheryn Elizabeth Hudson known professionally as Katy Perry, is an American singer, songwriter, and television judge.
-Katy is no stranger to the Diva Hall of Fame and unless you’ve been living under a rock for the past 13 years — the woman has been a force in pop music with nine number one US singles and has sold 18 million albums and 125 million singles worldwide.
+Katy is no stranger to the Diva Hall of Fame and unless you’ve been living under a rock for the past 13 years — the woman has been a force in pop music with nine number-one singles and has sold 18 million albums and 125 million singles worldwide.

-Katy Perry was literally the voice for a generation of millennials with massive hits like “I Kissed A Girl,” “California Gurls,” “Teenage Dream,” “Firework” (a massive gay anthem), “Roar,” “Dark Horse,” and more.
+Katy Perry was lit voice for a generation of millennials with massive hits like “I Kissed A Girl,” “California Gurls,” “Teenage Dream,” “Firework” (a massive gay anthem), “Roar,” “Dark Horse,” and more.

 Speaking specifically about BLACKPINK, Katy shared with The Standard, “To be honest, I feel like some of that can be just people trying to make numbers.
 And, I’m not here to make numbers.
 I’m here to move hearts.

 Far be it for Party Favorz to suggest what she should do but if she does — it should be a 60/40 split in her favor.